rydmike/rydmike.github.io/colorscheme.md

 ### AppBarTheme Breaks its Chains

 A long struggle of mine was to break AppBarTheme from its chains.
-With this I refer to be able to for example create an AppBarTheme that has white background, while your light theme's primary color has brightness dark, meaning it needs white text color when used as a background.
+With this I refer to be able to for example create an `AppBarTheme` that has white background, while your light theme's primary color has brightness dark, meaning it needs white text color when used as a background.

 This is quite tricky, the backstory to this can be found in issue [**(#50606)**](https://github.com/flutter/flutter/issues/50606) that explains it in detail and shows a workaround for it.
 Currently, FlexColorScheme uses the workaround described in the issue to break these chains and set the AppBarTheme free.
-A new AppBarTheme feature implemented via [**(71184)**](https://github.com/flutter/flutter/pull/71184) and its companion additional feature proposal [**(#72206)**](https://github.com/flutter/flutter/issues/72206) and its resolution [**(#72472)**](https://github.com/flutter/flutter/pull/72472) now makes it possible to do this without the workaround.
+A **new AppBarTheme** feature implemented via [**(71184)**](https://github.com/flutter/flutter/pull/71184) and its this additional feature proposal [**(#72206)**](https://github.com/flutter/flutter/issues/72206) and its resolution [**(#72472)**](https://github.com/flutter/flutter/pull/72472), now makes it possible to do this without the workaround.
-When these features land in stable channel, FlexColorScheme will change its implementation detail to use these new AppBarTheme properties instead of the currently used workaround.
+When these features land in stable channel, FlexColorScheme will change its implementation to use these new AppBarTheme properties instead of the currently used workaround.

-The convenience AppBarTheme features offered by FlexColorScheme, that allows you to easily toggle an AppBarTheme between using the standard primary and background colors, to the color branded versions of background or surface, or even a custom color that is not specified or included in the ColorScheme at all, will remain unchanged by this implementation detail change.
+The convenience app bar theming features offered by **FlexColorScheme**, that allows you to easily toggle an `AppBarTheme` between using the standard primary and background colors, to the color branded versions of background or surface, or even a custom color that is not specified or included in the ColorScheme at all, will remain unchanged by this implementation detail change.

 ### Material Buttons

 FlexColorScheme also by default themes the old Flutter Material buttons to follow the same visual design that the new buttons use.
-This is limited to the degree that was possible within the limitation of doing it with ThemeData only.
+This is limited to the degree that was possible with the limitation of doing it with ThemeData only.
 I still recommend using the newer buttons for their nicer interactions and more flexible additional theming possibilities.
 However, if you happen to use the old buttons, at least they won't look out of place with the rest of the used colors in your application's color scheme.